China sends medical aid to Pakistan to combat virus outbreak | Times Leader

 By KATHY GANNON

-ISLAMABAD (AP) — China has sent a plane loaded with medical personnel and supplies to aid Pakistan in the fight against the spread of the coronavirus in one of the world’s most populous nations, the Pakistani foreign ministry said Saturday.
+ISLAMABAD (AP) — China sent a plane loaded with medical personnel and supplies Saturday to help Pakistan fight the spread of the coronavirus in one of the world’s most populous nations.

-Across the Middle East, the outbreak has raised concerns that health systems strapped by multiple wars, refugee crises and unstable economies won’t be able to handle a growing numbers in cases.
-Iran is battling the worst outbreak in the region.
-Iranian state TV raised Saturday that the virus death toll by another 139 people, pushing the total fatalities to 2,517 amid 35,408 confirmed cases.
+Across the Middle East and elsewhere, the outbreak has raised concerns that health systems strapped by multiple wars, refugee crises and unstable economies won’t be able to handle a growing numbers in cases.
+Iran is battling the worst outbreak in the region and state TV said Saturday another 139 people had died from the virus.
+That pushed the total fatalities in Iran to 2,517 amid 35,408 confirmed cases.

 China has sought to portray itself as a global leader in the fight against the outbreak, which began a few months ago in its Wuhan province.
-The plane carrying aid to Pakistan was expected to arrive later Saturday.
+The plane carrying aid to Pakistan was met at the capital’s airport Saturday by Foreign Minister Shah Mahmood Qureishi, who greeted the arriving Chinese doctors and officials.

-Pakistan, with a population of 220 million, currently has 1,321 confirmed cases of the virus, including 10 deaths from the illness it causes, COVID-19.
+Pakistan, with a population of 220 million, has 1,408 confirmed cases of the virus, including 11 deaths from the illness it causes, COVID-19.
 Most of the infected people there were travelers returning from neighboring Iran.

 Pakistan has closed its borders with both Iran and Afghanistan, but has come under widespread criticism for its initial lax response to the virus.